HirataYoshiki/golang_test/README.md

     type [ docker-compose up ]
     then you will be able to edit .go file and the updated file is put on the currend directory where you install this dockerfiles.

-there is no need to
+there is no need to contaminate your local environment